Ariel (The Little Mermaid): Little Mermaid's Island (cancelled TV series)

-Not long after the film was released, late Muppet creator Jim Henson proposed a live-action show based on the film, titled Little Mermaid's Island.
+Not long after the film was released, Muppet creator Jim Henson proposed a live-action show based on the film, titled Little Mermaid's Island.
 Ariel was to be portrayed by Marietta DePrima, and she would interact with various puppet characters created by Jim Henson's Creature Shop.
 Two episodes of this series were filmed but not aired due to complications after Henson's death.